ballerina-platform/ballerina-distribution/examples/websocket-client/websocket_client.md

 # WebSocket client - Send/Receive message

-The WebSocket client can be used to connect to and interact with a WebSocket server in a synchronous manner.
-This example demonstrates how to read and write messages using a Ballerina WebSocket client.
+The WebSocket client allows you to connect to and interact with a WebSocket server.
+Use this client to read/write messages from/to a WebSocket connection in a synchronous manner.

 ::: code websocket_client.bal :::